Jengerer/oot-axial-position-setup-finder/README.md

-# Backshot-Finder
+# oot-axial-position-setup-finder
-Brute-force search for Z position in bottom of the well entrance (or any other axial alignment).
+Brute-force search for one coordinate of position using OoT movements.